 Common Onboarding Documents

-Depending on how quickly you’d like to get your new hires up to speed, you’ll want to prepare their workspace with everything they’ll need, including hardware, software, and welcome materials.
+You’ll also want to prepare their workspace with everything they’ll need for their first day, including hardware, software, and welcome materials.
 Common examples include:

 - Software installed on any equipment used (LastPass, PS, MAMP, Outlook, etc.)